LuisFX/CopilotKit/examples/copilot-form-filling-realtime/README.md

 }
 ```

+### Generative UI
+This example demonstrates CopilotKit Generative UI for both simple confirmations and interactive, multi-step flows:

+- `confirmMedicalIntake` uses `render` to display a visual confirmation banner in the chat.
+- `scheduleAppointment` uses `renderAndWaitForResponse` to collect user edits and confirm via `respond`.

+See `GENERATIVE-UI.md` for a thorough guide and patterns.

 ### CopilotReadable
 This provides the form fields and their current values to the AI so it understands the current state of the form and session.